Orange-OpenSource/casskop/documentation/description.md

 #### Global mecanism

-Cassandra works on IPs and not on hostname, so in a case where two cassandra cross their Ips, the cassandra node will not being able to run properly and will loop on the following error :
+Cassandra works on IPs and not on hostname, so in a case where two cassandra cross their Ips, no Cassandra will be able to run properly and will loop on the following error :

 ```log
 cassandra Exception (java.lang.RuntimeException) encountered during startup: A node with address /10.100.150.35 already exists, cancelling join.
 Use cassandra.replace_address if you want to replace this node.